petrusen/vizchemoton/README.md

 ```

-The code render an html file, with the path and name specified by the user, which contains the compounds and
+The code renders a html file, with the path and name specified by the user, which contains the compounds and
 reactions of the reaction network.

 ### Usage of the HTML File